johnnyj2608/LootCouncil/README.md

 https://thatsmybis.com/GUILD_ID/GUILD_NAME/export/loot/html/all
 <img width="933" alt="Screen Shot 2023-06-24 at 2 46 05 AM" src="https://github.com/johnnyj2608/LootCouncil/assets/54607786/dfba4c0a-1a50-40a1-8f11-80962a09edd9">

 A Warcraftlogs account is required for the next step.
 This is used to access player performance and role.
+It will also intersect with TMB wishlists and received list to only include eligible (those who were present) people to receive loot.

-Then follow the website below to have API access.
-Save the client ID and secret, you will need them
+Follow the website below to acquire API access.
+Save the client ID and secret

 https://www.warcraftlogs.com/api/clients/
 <img width="1049" alt="client" src="https://github.com/johnnyj2608/LootCouncil/assets/54607786/cc43db09-04ee-4d55-8698-d8030a5661cb">